mseltzer94/hhb/README.md

 export MAILEREMAILADDRESS=email@gmail.com
 export MAILEREMAILPASSWORD=emailpassword
 ```
-* **NOTE**: To ensure that email notifications are set properly, the service will check for the following environmental variables and test with gmail that they are valid.
-The service will not start without these. **
+* **NOTE**: To ensure that email notifications are set properly, the service will check for environmental variables and test with gmail that they are valid.
+The service will not start without these.

 2. There are two ways to start the Service
   * `node start` will start the service as a normal process